 To celebrate the impending World Cup, FFT has drawn up a list of the 50 greatest games in the history of the tournament.
 Football's four-yearly festival has had so many cracking conests that we couldn't fit them all into one issue - so we've split the list in two.
 This month: the dirtiest game and the biggest shock.

 With a thriving domestic league and a national team heading into another World Cup, US 'soccer' has come a long way since since 1994, when the Land of the Free hosted a tournament book-ended by two dodgy penalties.
 FFT looks back at USA 94 with a little help from members of the current squad, and assesses the legacy left behind.

-The new issue also features an extensive One-on-One interview with former England defender Sol Campbell, a conversation with the legendary Rivelino, Cafu's all-time Brazilian dream team, and some Performance tips from Giorgio Chiellini and Mario Gotze.
-Yes, all this and more, only in the latest issue of your favourite football magazine.
+The new issue also features an extensive One-on-One interview with former Tottenham, Arsenal, Portsmouth and England defender Sol Campbell, Cafu's all-time Brazilian dream team and Performance tips from Giorgio Chiellini and Mario Gotze.

 The June 2014 issue of FourFourTwo was brought to you by...